wurstbroteater/HomeTemp/readme.md

 The original idea of this project was to automate the periodically measured temperature and humidity values in my apartment.
-This idea is still growing prosperously.
+This idea is still growing prosperously and currently provides the following features:

 ## Current Features